-RubyMine has a built-in web server that can be used to preview and debug your application.
+RubyMine has a built-in web server that can be used to preview and debug your application in a web browser or IDE's built-in browser.
 This server is always running and does not require any manual configuration.
-All the project files are served on the built-in server with the root URL http://localhost:<built-in server port>/<project root>, with respect to the project structure.

 From the context menu of the editor or the selection, choose Debug <HTML_file_name>.
 RubyMine generates a debug configuration and starts a debugging session through it.
 The file opens in the browser, and the Debug tool window appears.

 Let's suppose that you have a simple application that consists of an index.html file and an index.js file, where index.html references index.js.

 To start debugging this application using the built-in server, set a breakpoint in index .js, open index .html in the editor, and select from the context menu.

 RubyMine creates a run/debug configuration automatically, and a debugging session starts.

 To restart the new run/debug configuration, select it from the list and click .

 Besides restarting your application by clicking the Rerun button () in the Debug tool window, you can also use the Reload in Browser action to reload the page where you have currently navigated.
 This works the same way as the Reload Page functionality (Control+R) in Chrome.